ranaroussi/qtpylib/docs/source/algo.rst

 An `Instrument Object <./api_instrument.html>`_ is being passed to each method when called.

-If you need to set some parameters when your strategy starts, simply add an ``on_start()`` method to your strategy, and set your parameters there.
+If you need to run some logic when your strategy starts, simply add an ``on_start()`` method to your strategy, and set your parameters there.